yazz-flutist/guitar-configurator/controller-reverse-engineering/xbox-360-controllers.md

 Some of these control requests were taken from the following site: https://forums.vigem.org/topic/45/rogue-xinput-capabilities-bug-part-2.

-## Interesting findings
+## Interesting Findings
 If you don't send capabilities 1, then it is possible for a controller to crash DWM on windows.
-Some windows store games come with [Windows Gaming Services](https://www.microsoft.com/en-us/p/gaming-services/9mwpm2cqnlhn) on windows 10.
+Some Windows Store games come with [Windows Gaming Services](https://www.microsoft.com/en-us/p/gaming-services/9mwpm2cqnlhn) on Windows 10.
 It seems that Windows Gaming Services is loaded into DWM by windows, and it has a bug where if capabilites 1 is missing, then it crashes, and it takes DWM with it.
-This will cause the windows desktop to crash and restart.
+This will cause the Windows desktop to crash and restart.